goetzi123/FleetChat/FleetChat_System_Boundaries_Compliance.md

 #### 9.1 FleetChat Service Scope
 **FleetChat IS:**
-- A communication protocol for Samsara-driver messaging
+- A communication protocol for fleet-system-to-driver messaging
 - A WhatsApp message relay service
 - A template application system for standardized messaging
 - A driver phone number mapping service